 - A Black-capped Chickadee giving the chick-a-dee-dee call (which is just a call; not song)

 S – Singing Bird

-Singing bird present in suitable nesting habitat.
+This should be used when you encounter any bird singing.
 This code is also used for non-songbirds giving their primary vocalization, such as woodpecker drumming, owl calls, rail vocalizations, and woodcock peenting.
 If in doubt, refer to the Acceptable Codes Chart.
 If a bird is heard singing at the same place on a second trip during the breeding season, it may qualify as S7.